jenkinsci/docker-plugin/README.md

 the docker image,
 how to start it,
 etc)
-and Jenkins can then run docker containers to provide Jenkins (slave agent) Nodes on which Jenkins can run builds.
+and Jenkins can then run docker containers to provide Jenkins (agent) Nodes on which Jenkins can run builds.

 #### See also
 * [Software licence](LICENSE)